Pilea pumila aka Canada Clearweed

 Canada Clearweed, Canadian Clearweed, Clearweed

-How to care for Canada Clearweed
+How difficult is it to take care of Canada Clearweed

 With its straightforward care requirements, Canada Clearweed is a hassle-free plant that anyone can enjoy.